pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/identity.md

 ---
+title_tag: Kubernetes Identity & Access Management | Crosswalk
-title: Kubernetes Identity
+title: Kubernetes Identity & Access Management
-meta_desc: An overview of cloud identity providers when using Kubernetes.
+meta_desc: An overview of cloud identity and access management providers when using Kubernetes.
 no_on_this_page: true
 linktitle: Identity
 ---